List of So I'm a Spider, So What characters: Fei

 One of the classmates and a member of Shun's party, nicknamed "Fei" by her friends.
 She reincarnated as Shun's pet earth dragon and later evolved into a light dragon after he became the new hero, gaining a human form in the process.
 A bully in her previous life, she sees her current predicament as karmic punishment and vows to better herself.
 Because of this, she was distraught upon learning one of her former victims, Wakaba, had supposedly died after reincarnating.
 This also leads her to be shocked upon crossing paths with White, mistaking her for Wakaba.
-After the timelines converge, however, she is the only classmate who is able to deduce that White is not Wakaba's reincarnation.
+After the timelines converge, however, she is the only classmate who deduces that White is not Wakaba's reincarnation.